Does Latisse Work on Eyebrows?

 GrandeBrow Eyebrow Enhancer is probably your best bet, and one of the closest formulations to Latisse.

-You pay $70 to get the benefits of the hair growth properties, as well as strengthening and nourishing properties.
+In one tube, you get the benefits of the hair growth properties, as well as strengthening and nourishing properties.
 In addition, you can just order it off Amazon, so no need for a prescription.

 NutraLuxe MD Eyebrow Enhancer